-(Section 17D of FIAMLA & Regulation 21 of FIAMLR) Findings:
+(Sections 17D of FIAMLA & Regulation 21 of FIAMLR)

-Few Law Firms have made reliance on third parties for CDD purposes.
-The Law Firms that relied on third parties had provided the following: - Evidence of request for information. - Evidence that the third party is a reliable party (Regulated body). - Third Party Reliance Letter which provides information that the third party has completed all CDD measures.
-10. STR (Section 14 of FIAMLA) Findings:
+Few firms have made reliance on third parties for CDD purposes.

+Firms that relied on third parties had provided the following:

+- a.
+Evidence of request for information - b.
+Evidence that the third party is a reliable party (Regulated body) - c.
+Third Party Reliance Letter which provides information that the third party has completed all CDD measures.

+10. STR:

+(Section 14 of FIAMLA)

 The Law Firms have procedures and policies for reporting an STR.
-This is documented in the Compliance Manual of all Law Firms.
-Law Firms keep Internal and External reporting registers.
-The inspection team asks for Internal/External suspicious activity register to ensure whether they keep record for any suspicious activity, hence identification of red flags.
+This is documented in the compliance manual of all firms.

+Law Firms keep internal and external reporting registers.
+The inspection team asks for internal/External suspicious activity register to ensure whether they keep record for any suspicious activity, hence identification of red flags

-It was observed that these Law Firms were registered on the GoAML Platform.
+Law Firms were registered in the GoAML Platform.

-11. TFS
+11.Transaction and Financial Sanction check (TFS):

-(Sections 23 & 24 of the United Nations (Financial Prohibitions, Arms Embargo and Travel Ban)
+(Articles of 23 & 24 of the UN Sanctions Act)

-Sanctions Act 2019)

-Findings:

-The policy on TFS is mentioned in the Compliance Manual of all Law Firms.
-Law Firms have adopted the below mentioned ways for cross verification: • List provided by the Financial Intelligence Unit (FIU); • Google search; • World check; and • Others: Risk screen/name scan.
+The policy on TFS in mentioned in the compliance manual of all Law Firms.

+Firms have adopted the below mentioned ways for cross verification:

+- List provided by the FIU

+- Google search

+- World check

+- Others: Risk screen/name scan

-The Law Firms had no clients falling under the UN Sanctions list.
-Deficiency:
+The Law Firms had no clients falling under the UN sanctioned list provided countries.

-The Law Firms have filed Nil Reports to the NSS, but they have not provided any evidence.
-Recommendation:
+The Law Firms have filed Nil Reports to the NSS, but have not provided any evidence.

 All clients of the Law Firms must be screened against the UN Sanctions list.

 The Law Firms have to introduce a record indicating the dates on which verifications were made whenever there is an update in the UN Sanctions list (Screen log).

 The Law Firms must keep a list of clients and the dates on which they were screened.

-Where verification is performed manually, the Law Firms have to specify the UN Sanctions list used and the date on which screening was done.
+Where verification is performed manually, the Law Firms have to specify the UN Sanctions list and date that has been used for such purposes.

-Screening must be done upon onboarding of a client, whenever there is a change in the UN Sanctions list and also whenever there is a change in BO /UBO information of the client.
-12. Measure of Best Practices For better monitoring, Law Firms are advised to introduce the following: • PEP register (Despite, the fact that the Law Firm may not be having any PEP as client for the time being); • UBO register; and • Risk register.
+Screening must be done at onboarding of a client, whenever there is a change in the UN Sanctions list and also whenever there is a change in BO /UBO information of the client.

+12. Measure of Best Practices

+For better monitoring, the Law Firms have to introduce the following:

+- PEP register (Despite, the fact that the Law Firm may not be having any PEP as client for the time being)

+- UBO register

+- Risk register

-The Risk register should include name of clients, the risk ratings and also, justification for the rating attributed to the client (e.g. factors that would trigger the rating).
-Conclusion Law Firms should take into consideration all the deficiencies noted and work towards strengthening their AML/CFT procedures and controls.
+The risk register should include name of clients, the risk ratings and also justification for the rating attributed to the client (e.g. factors that would trigger the rating).

+Conclusion

+The Law Firm should take into consideration all the deficiencies noted and work towards strengthening their AML/CFT procedures and controls.

-The AGO appreciates the collaboration and support of the Law Firms.
-Moreover, the AGO looks forward to working with the Law Firms and to continue providing its guidance as a supervisory body.
+AGO is thankful to the Law Firms for their collaboration and support.
+The AGO look forward to working with the Law Firms and to provide its support as a supervisory body.